-This gym class hero is a far cheaper cardio alternative than a pricey treadmill.
-Jumping rope for 15 minutes has roughly the same health benefits as running an 8-minute mile, according to Calorie Lab, and can even improve cognitive function, thanks to improved nervous system communication between your brain, wrists, and legs.
-This speed rope is super popular with the Crossfit bunch due to its lightweight design, making it ideal for a warm-up of double unders in the backyard.
-Ultra Light 2.0 cable speed rope in black, $10 at buyjumpropes.net.
+This gym-class hero is a far cheaper cardio alternative to a pricey treadmill.
+Jumping rope for 15 minutes has roughly the same health benefits as running an eight-minute mile, according to Calorie Lab.
+Ultra Light 2.0 cable speed rope in black, $9 at buyjumpropes.net.

-This exercise ball has a matte finish for superior grip, whether you’re doing jack-knifes, hamstring curls, or regular crunches.
-One of the most versatile pieces of home gym equipment, it can be used for yoga and Pilates, or improve core strength and balance by using it as a desk chair, à la Dwight.
-Pump included.
+One of the most versatile pieces of home gym equipment, an exercise ball can be used for yoga and Pilates, for jackknives and hamstring curls, or to improve core strength and balance by using it as a desk chair (à la Dwight).
 PROMIC exercise ball, $14 for 55cm in red, Amazon.

 Pull Up Bar

-Not just for college bros, the doorway pull up bar offers an intense, at-home upper body workout using just your body weight.
-This bar is adjustable and easily removable for taking it on the go; together with the very portable jump rope, you can get a killer workout just about anywhere.
-This bar supports up to 220 pounds.
-Sunny Health & Fitness Doorway Chin Up Bar in Silver, $14, Amazon.
+Not just for college bros, the doorway pull-up bar offers an intense upper-body workout using just your body weight.
+Sunny Health & Fitness Doorway Chin Up Bar in Silver, $18, Bed Bath & Beyond.